Benefits for people affected by cancer

 Benefits are payments from the government to people who need financial help.
-When you are affected by cancer, you might be able to receive benefits to:
+When you are affected by cancer, you may be able to get benefits to:

 - help with extra costs

-- support you if you have to stop working.
+- support you if you need to stop working.

 The benefits system can be hard to understand.
 We have information to help you get the support you need.

 - The Department for Work and Pensions (DWP) manages benefits for people who live in England, Scotland and Wales.
-It does this through different services, including local Jobcentre Plus offices.
+This is through different services, including local Jobcentre Plus offices.

 - The Department for Communities (DfC) manages benefits for people who live in Northern Ireland.
-It does this through different services, including local Jobs and Benefits or Social Security offices and the Northern Ireland Pension Centre.
+This includes different services, such as Jobs and Benefits offices, Social Security offices and the Northern Ireland Pension Centre.

 Each benefit has rules about who can claim.
-Some benefits are paid to you for particular reasons.
-For example, you may be able to claim Personal Independence Payment if you have a health problem that makes it difficult to move around or look after yourself.
+Some benefits are paid to you for certain reasons.
+For example, you may be paid a benefit if you have a health problem that makes it difficult to look after yourself.

-The amount of money you have affects whether you can be paid some benefits.
-These are called income-related benefits or means-tested benefits.
+The amount of money you have affects whether you can get some benefits.
+These are called income-related or means-tested benefits.

-Other benefits can only be paid to you if you have paid enough National Insurance contributions.
+You can only get other benefits if you have paid enough National Insurance contributions.
 These are called contribution-based benefits or contributory benefits.

 National Insurance is money collected by the government.
 You normally pay National Insurance from your salary.

-It is used to provide public services, such as the NHS, and benefits.
-Paying National Insurance means that you will be able to claim some benefits such as the State Pension.
+It is used to provide benefits and public services, such as the NHS.
+Paying National Insurance means you will be able to claim some benefits such as the State Pension.

-If you are not paying National Insurance, for example because you are not working, you may be able to get National Insurance credits.
-These credits can mean you are still eligible for contribution-based benefits.
+If you are not paying National Insurance, for example if you are not working, you may be able to get National Insurance credits.
+These credits may mean you are still eligible for contribution-based benefits.

-There have been some changes to benefits across the UK.
-These include:
+There have been some changes to benefits across the UK:

-- Disability Living Allowance for adults, which has been replaced by Personal Independence Payment.
+- Disability Living Allowance for adults has been replaced by Personal Independence Payment.

-- Universal Credit, which has replaced some older benefits.
+- Universal Credit has replaced six older means-tested benefits.

 In Northern Ireland, extra payments have been introduced for people who may lose money because of changes to the benefits system.
 These are called Welfare Supplementary Payments.

-There may be a limit to how much you can get in benefits each week.
+There may be a limit on the total amount of benefit you can get.
 This is called the benefit cap.
-It applies to most people aged 16 and over, who have not reached State Pension age.
+It applies to most people aged 16 or over, who have not reached State Pension age.

 If you are part of a couple and one of you is under State Pension age, the cap may apply.

-There are some exceptions, which mean the benefit cap might not apply to you.
-For example, if you or your partner:
+You are not affected by the benefit cap if you or your partner:

 - get Working Tax Credit

-- get Univeral Credit (UC) because your ill health stops you from working (you must be getting the limited capability for work and work-related activity payment)
+- get Universal Credit (UC) because your ill health stops you from working (this is called limited capability for work and work-related activity)

 - get UC because you care for someone with a disability

-The cap might not apply if you, your partner, or any children under the age of 18 who live with you, get certain benefits.
+You are also not affected by the benefit cap if you, your partner or any children under 18 who live with you get certain benefits.
 These include: